claottoni/Peterborough-dental-calculus/README.md

 ## Analysis of metagenomic data in R
 We used the R package Phyloseq to analysed the normalized abundance table of Archaea and Bacteria.

+### Preparation of Phyloseq datasets
+Phyloseq works with `biom` objects that store all the information required for the analyses: abundance of taxa, sample metadata, taxonomy.
+We imported the table with the species abundances and the full taxonomic ranks, which has the taxa in the rows and the samples in the columns.
+Note that we set the column #20, corresponding to the species names, as row names.

 ```R
 library(phyloseq)
 library(ggplot2)